translate/terminator/docs/users/getting_started.rst

 Terminator can import from a subset of the ISO 30042 TermBase eXchange (TBX) standard.
 See :ref:`tbx-conformance` for details.

-.. warning:: Some elements in the TBX file, for example the languages, must already be created in Terminator prior to the import, otherwise the import will fail and display an error message.
+.. warning:: There are required elements in a TBX file and Terminator will not import any unsupported elements.
+See :ref:`tbx-conformance` for details about required and supported TBX file elements.
+Prior to the import, some elements that are part of the TBX file must already be created in Terminator, for example, the languages.
+Otherwise, the import will fail and display an error message.

-.. warning:: Some required elements must be present in the TBX file.
-And, Terminator will not import any other elements (beside the supported elements) available in the TBX file See :ref:`tbx-conformance` for details on the required and supported elements.

 Search for Terminology
 ======================